bogaczmateusz/smartmeal/.ai/api-plan.md

 5. Trigger automatically updates `updated_at` timestamp
 6. Return updated recipe

 **Important:** Once a recipe is saved to the database (regardless of source), it becomes fully editable.
-The restriction on editing AI-generated recipes applies only to the client-side state before the recipe is saved.
-This is enforced in the UI layer, not the API.
+The API does not distinguish between AI-generated and manual recipes for update operations — both can be modified freely once saved.

 #### 4. Account Deletion Cascade